browserengineering/book/book/invalidation.md

         # ...
 ```

 This reuses an existing `BlockLayout` object if possible.
-But note the
+But note
-code that *appends* the `BlockLayout` object to the `children` array.
+that right after `child` is created, it is *appended to* the the
+`children` array:

 ``` {.python}
 class DocumentLayout: